sajari/word2vec/README.md

 This will build the command line tools (in particular `word-calc`, `word-server`, `word-client`) into `$GOPATH/bin` (assumed to be in your `PATH` already).

-## Benchmarks

-For any version above go 1.8 a different BLAS implementation is used, this BLAS implementation is optimised for bigger dimensions.
-Below is a table of the difference in performance for the BLAS implementations

 ## Usage

 ### word-calc